Special Economic Zone (SEZ): A New Gateway for Global Investment

 What is Ceda Saudi Arabia?

 The Council of Economic and Development Affairs (CEDA) is a legal authority that deals with all economic and developmental matters in Saudi Arabia.
-It was established by Royal Decree in 2015 and is organisationally linked to the Council of Ministers.
+Established by Royal Decree in 2015, it helps shape the broader national strategies, including Vision 2030, that the SEZ programme is built upon.

 What are the 5 main economic indicators?